ruochen-wang97/dspp-finalproject/README.md

 ## Data

-The data we used in constructing the model span from the week ending March 21, when California became the first state to issue an stay-at-home order, to the week ending April 18, when the latest federal data are available.
+We tested different models and decided to use data spanning from the week ending March 7, when the first death in the US was reported by the Centers for Disease Control and Prevention (CDC), to the week ending April 18, when the latest federal data are available.

 The predicted and predictors variables in our dataset are from the following sources: